The Complete Travel Guide to Manihiki© Daniel Fisher - Cook Islands Tourism

 4. Exploring Tokerau

-The “motu” of Tokerau is the easiest to explore with roads and trails to follow on foot or by scooter.
+The motu of Tokerau is the easiest to explore with roads and trails to follow on foot or by scooter.
 The northern tip of Tokerau features some stunning pools where you can spot curious (but friendly) reef sharks and stingrays and even walk across to another small motu, Murihiti, at low tide.
-In contrast, the southern tip of Tokerau is quite swampy and an interesting landscape to investigate at low tide where you can even walk across to other tiny islets, such as Hohake Iti with its lush interior dense in vegetation and lining of white sandy beach.

 5. Snorkelling

 Like anywhere in the Cook Islands, the snorkelling within the lagoon of Manihiki is simply breathtaking.
 Anyone taking you out on the lagoon is likely to show you some incredible snorkelling spots awash in healthy coral and colourful fish.
-Even the accommodation, Manihiki Lagoon Villas, where most visitors stay has a good snorkelling beach.
+Even the accommodation, Manihiki Lagoon Villas, where most visitors stay, has a good snorkelling beach.
 Note that although it’s best to bring your own snorkelling gear, there are snorkelling masks and fins available with Manihiki Lagoon Villas on request.

 6. Scuba Diving